International Society of Audiology

+In addition, working groups can formed at any time with the approval of the ISA executive.
+Each working group normally includes an ISA executive member as an identified liaison and an ISA member as the Convener.

 Affiliate societies

 Regional, state, provincial, or national societies in which members engage in clinical, research, or teaching of some aspect of audiology can apply to become an Affiliate society of the International Society.
 Affiliate societies are entitled to appoint representatives to the ISA General Assembly based on a formula of one representative for each twenty-five (25) fully paid up members of the International Society of Audiology.